michauhl/RBPBench/README.md

 search via `--regex AA[AG]AA`.
 To search only for a regular expression, set `--rbps REGEX --regex AA[AG]AA`.
 Co-occurrence and enrichment statistics are calculated on the RBP level in all modes, except `rbpbench enmo` and `rbpbench nemo`, which enable enrichment and co-occurrence statistics on single motif level ([details](#co-occurrence-statistics)).
-Alternatively, single motifs for search can be selected via `--motifs`, e.g. `--motifs CSTF1_1 DDX3X_1`.
+Alternatively, single motifs for search can be selected via `--motifs`, e.g. `--motifs CSTF1_1 DDX3X_1`, and sequence motifs (MEME format) can be filtered by their length using `--motif-min-len` and `--motif-max-len`.
 To list and visualize all selected motifs, use `--plot-motifs` (in some modes automatically output).
 RBP motifs can also be filtered by their annotated RBP functions.
 To only inlcude RBPs with e.g. annotated 3' end processing function, set `--functions TEP` (for available functions and annotations, run `rbpbench info`).